devkitPro/3ds-hbmenu/README.md

 > [!NOTE]
 > On Linux, macOS and BSD-like systems, there are two ways to set a variable until you exit the command line:
-> - prepending the variables before running `make` (e.g. `DEVKITPRO=/opt/devkitpro DEVKITARM=/opt/devkitpro/devkitARM`)
+> - prepending the variables before running `make` (e.g. `DEVKITPRO=/opt/devkitpro DEVKITARM=/opt/devkitpro/devkitARM make`)
 > - the `export` command before running `make` (e.g. `export DEVKITPRO=/opt/devkitpro`)
 >
 > On Windows, the equivalent of `export` is `set`.
-In order to set the environment variables permanently for your user account or your entire system, please consult your operating system's documentation.
+In order to set the environment variables permanently for your user account, please consult your operating system's documentation.

 #### File Associations